- 2017 Holidays

 - Cleaning is not included unless stated and cleaning products are not provided.
 At many properties an end of stay cleaning service is available at extra cost or may even be compulsory - this is detailed in the description.
 In any case properties must be left clean on departure.
 If this is not done and you have not paid for the cleaning service, money will be deducted from your deposit.
 Also if you are planning to leave at a time when the agent/caretaker is not available to check you out, you may be asked to pay the cleaning charge shown in the description.

 - Where bed linen (sheets and pillowcases) and/or towels are provided or can be hired this is noted in the description and can be supplied at the price shown in euros per bed per change.
-Otherwise you will need to take your own.
+Otherwise you must take your own.
 Also take tea towels.
 Blankets, square pillows or bolsters are always provided although at most British-owned cottages you will find English pillows rather than the traditional French square ones.
 If duvets are provided this is stated.

 - Your accommodation will generally be ready for you to arrive between 4 and 6pm and you are requested to leave by 10am.